K01K/IAM-Policy-Validator/README.md

 **Usage**
-**Save the script:** Save the provided Python code as a file named iam.py **Save your JSON file:** Save your file with JSON data representing the IAM role policy in the same directory as iam.py and CHANGE THE FILENAME VARIABLE VALUE TO THE NAME OF YOU JSON FILE.
+**Save the script:** Save the provided Python code as a file named iam.py **Save your JSON file:** Save your file with JSON data representing the IAM role policy in the same directory as iam.py and **change the filename variale value to the name of your JSON file**

 **Run the script:** Execute the script using Python e.g. python iam.py

 **Example usage**